HOL-Theorem-Prover/HOL/tools/vim/README.md

   when hol starts.
 - `filetype.vim`: Template filetype.vim for automatically running hol.vim when
   vim starts.
-- `vimhol.sh`: Wraps hol and vim in tmux, side-by-side.
-Below you find a description the usage.
+- `vimhol.sh`: Wraps hol and vim side-by-side in tmux.
+Below you find the description of its usage.
 - `README.md`: Documentation.
 (This file.)

 ## Quickstart